What is Reverse Canvas?

 This post contains affiliate links.
 I may receive a commission if you purchase an item from one of my links.
 This will not change the price you pay.

-- Canvas – any size will do but it needs to have a frame in the back.
-It can’t be one of the canvases that is just on a board.
+- Canvas – Any size will do, but it needs to be a canvas with a frame in the back.
+You cannot use a board canvas.

-- Design to put on canvas – you can paint this or use vinyl to apply an image.
+- Design to put on canvas – you can either paint on the canvas or use vinyl to apply an image.
 I use my Cricut Explore Air 2 to cut out vinyl design.

 - Staple gun and staples

 Step by Step – Making a reverse canvas

 Remove Canvas from the Frame

 You need to remove the canvas from the frame.
 There are several ways to do this.